The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/3-creating-tables.md

 Choose a scenario from the list below (or propose your own).
 Design a single table, create it in Postgres, insert at least 5 rows, and then write queries to explore it.

 **Scenario ideas:**
-- A pet shelter tracking available animals
 - A library tracking books available to borrow
 - A music playlist tracking songs
 - A restaurant menu tracking dishes
+- A grocery store tracking food items

 **Steps:**